 HOWEVER, WITH EVERY LITTLE GIVE THERE MUST BE A LITTLE TAKE….

-For all Substitution claims, drawback calculations will require the value of the exported or destroyed article to be taken into consideration.
-So, a drawback filer cannot, say, import a Cartier timepiece, export a Timex stopwatch, and draw back the full amount of import duty.
+For all Substitution claims, duty drawback calculations will require the value of the exported or destroyed article to be taken into consideration.
+So, a duty drawback filer cannot, say, import a Cartier timepiece, export a Timex stopwatch, and draw back the full amount of import duty.
 Final rules for calculating substitution claims will come with the yet to be written regulations but, suffice it to say, this particular stipulation redefines the meaning of “simplification”.

 Also, since NAFTA does not permit the filing of Same Condition Substitution claims on exportations to Canada or Mexico, drawback claims will continue, alas, to require SKU level identification.
 Regrettably, TFTEA does not supersede NAFTA the way, say, TPP would.
 One can only hope…